Er IF

 Possible Causes

-Failed ice room fan motor, Ice buildup around fan blades, Faulty fan motor wiring harness, Main control board fan driver failure
+Failed ice room fan motor, Ice buildup around the fan blades, Faulty fan motor wiring harness, Main control board fan driver failure

 How to Fix / Troubleshooting